albertattard/spring-boot-camp/docs/02-data/05-postgresql.md

    }
    ```

-1. Restart the services (_if these are not running_)
+1. Restart the services

-   {% include custom/proceed_with_caution.html details="The following command will delete all stopped containers" %}
+   {% include custom/proceed_with_caution.html details="The following command will delete <strong>all</strong> stopped containers." %}

    If you do not want to delete old containers, please do not run the `docker system prune -f` command.